HalilCan/codeGPT-assistant-extension/README.md

 # Your *other* AI pair programmer

-I don't care who Bill sends; I am not paying *double* for the same AI.
+I don't care who Bill sends; I am not paying *double* for the same* AI.

 ![CodeGPT Assistant Refactor Screenshot](https://github.com/HalilCan/codeGPT-assistant-extension/blob/main/media/screenshots/refactor.png?raw=true)

 ## What is CodeGPT Assistant?

-CodeGPT Assistant has near-complete CoPilot X parity with some additional features and near-effortless extensibility.
-You can edit `prompts.json` to easily add more AI actions and interface elements!
+CodeGPT Assistant is your intelligent coding co-pilot that lives in the editor.
+It has near-complete CoPilot X parity with some additional features and near-effortless extensibility.
+I initially made it for myself, and still use it daily.
+You can edit `prompts.json` to easily add more AI actions and interface elements.

 CodeGPT Assistant comes with the following actions: